Nicki R. Crick: Education and teaching

 Crick received her B.A./B.S. degree in psychology and a master's degree in human development and family studies at Purdue University.
-She went to graduate school at Vanderbilt University where she obtained her Ph.D. in Clinical Psychology in 1992, under the supervision of Kenneth Dodge.
+She obtained her Ph.D. in Clinical Psychology in 1992 from Vanderbilt University, where she studied under the supervision of Kenneth Dodge.
 After graduating, she joined the faculty of the Department of Psychology at the University of Illinois at Urbana–Champaign.
-In 1996, Crick moved to the University of Minnesota where she served on the faculty of the Institute of Child Development.
+In 1996, Crick moved to the University of Minnesota, where she served on the faculty of the Institute of Child Development.